jaspector

 County pages state residential and commercial projects may require multiple permits including building, electrical, plumbing, mechanical, sprinkler, and alarm permits.
 Additional county pathways exist for mobile homes, retaining walls, pools, decks, agricultural buildings, demolition, and special project types.

-Typical processing time is No public countywide issuance clock located.
+Building permit processing times in unincorporated Spartanburg County, SC typically run No public countywide issuance clock located.
 New-dwelling certificates of occupancy are available the next business day after approved final inspection..
+Timelines can vary based on project complexity and current department workload.